-X (previously known as Twitter) - www.twitter.com Blogging site that allows you to answer the question, "What are you doing?" in 140 characters or less.
+Twitter - www.twitter.com Blogging site that allows you to answer the question, "What are you doing?" in 140 characters

-Your X Profile
+Your Twitter Profile

-- Use your real name or a shortened version for your username to keep it professional. - Keep your profile private and interactions with non-professional accounts to a minimum - Include a professional picture of yourself or use a Twitter icon. - It is not a bad thing to delete or not have an X account due to recent controversy
+- Use your real name or a shortened version for your username to keep it professional. - Complete your 160 character biography line. - Provide a URL to visit for more information (i.e. your web address). - Include a professional picture of yourself or use a Twitter icon.